Adolf Hitler’s Headquarters

 Wehrwolf (Ukraine)

 On July 16, 1942 the Führerhauptquartier was moved to the Russian Ukrain, about 8 kilometers north of Vinnitsa.
-He staid there untill November 1, 1942.
+He staid there until November 1, 1942.
 Between February 17, 1943 and March 13, 1943 Hitler was here too.
 MORE ABOUT WEHRWOLF

 The Führerbunker of Wolfsschlucht 2 in April 1977